 - Just half a generation after Hilbert, three men (two British and one German) stood out as pioneers in the early assaults on RH (G. H. Hardy, J. E. Littlewood, and E. Landau). - In analysis, the most fertile field of 19th century mathematics, the British were nearly invisible.
-It was Hardy, more than anyone else, who awoke English pure mathematics from its long slumber. - Hardy, an eccentric, wrote an essay, A Mathematician's Apology in 1940, in which he described his own life as a mathematician.
-Hardy stories include "six New-Year wishes"; and "I proved the Riemann Hypothesis." - Hardy is best known for two great collaborations, with Ramanujan, and with Littlewood. - Landau is well-known for his remark about Emmy Noether: "I can testify that Emmy is a great mathematician, but that she is female, I cannot swear," and for his two volume work (published in 1909) "Handbook of the Theory of the Distribution of the Prime Numbers."
-It was from this "Handbook" that both Hardy and Littlewood became infected with the RH obsession.

-- In 1914, each of Hardy and Littlewood came out with results of major importance for RH.
+It was Hardy, more than anyone else, who awoke English pure mathematics from its long slumber.

+- Hardy, an eccentric, wrote an essay, A Mathematician's Apology in 1940 (you can add this to the list of possible sources for a term paper in this seminar), in which he described his own life as a mathematician.
+Hardy stories include "six New-Year wishes"; and "I proved the Riemann Hypothesis." - Hardy is best known for two great collaborations, with Ramanujan, and with Littlewood.
+(A book about Ramanujan would also qualify for a term paper in this seminar) - Landau is well-known for his remark about Emmy Noether: "I can testify that Emmy is a great mathematician, but that she is female, I cannot swear," and for his two volume work (published in 1909) "Handbook of the Theory of the Distribution of the Prime Numbers."
+It was from this "Handbook" that both Hardy and Littlewood became infected with the RH obsession. - In 1914, each of Hardy and Littlewood came out with results of major importance for RH.

 Hardy: Infinitely many of the non-trivial zeros of the zeta function have real part 1/2.
-Littlewood: Li(x) - π(x) changes from positive to negative and back infinitely often.
+Littlewood: $Li(x) - \pi(x)$ changes from positive to negative and back infinitely often.
 (See the end of Chapter 7.)
 Where is the first 'Littlewood violation'?
-This question led to the largest number ever to emerge naturally from a mathematical proof up to that time. - A consequence of RH (due to von Koch 1901): If RH is true, then the error term $\pi(x) Li(x)$ is of magnitude no more than $\sqrt{x} \log x$, for large x.
+This question led to the largest number ever to emerge naturally from a mathematical proof up to that time.

+• A consequence of RH (due to von Koch 1901): If RH is true, then the error term $\pi(x) - Li(x)$ is of magnitude no more than $\sqrt{x} \log x$ , for large x.